An Effective Compliance Manual Can Help You Avoid Costly Fines And Penalties.

 Prevents Costly Fines And Penalties

 Exporting controlled items and controlled technology requires extensive knowledge of trade regulations to remain compliant.
-Red flags arise when your company does things like trade with a banned country or export an item destined for inappropriate end-use.
+Red flags arise when your company does things like trade with a banned country or export an item destined for an inappropriate end-use.

 Aside from criminal penalties, a lack of export control compliance can lead to hefty fines and legal costs.

 Not only that, your business could lose exporting rights altogether.

 Countries must prevent technology, information, and critical products from reaching the wrong end-users in foreign countries.
 Products with a military application, controlled information, or with the potential to be used against the United States are especially sensitive.

 The United States uses sanctions and embargoes as a tool to enforce laws, apply political and economic pressure, and to restrict trade with specific countries and groups.